 "Fine, let's just call the cops and be done with him then," blurted Ronnie quickly.

-I rolled my eyes at my ex and stifled a snappy come back to her blathering.
+I rolled my eyes at my ex and stifled a snappy come back to her blathering remark.
 There wasn't time to go over every detail with Judy right now, especially with Ronnie in the room.
 I decided to cut to the chase and see if we couldn't sound this out together.
 My instincts were screaming that there was little time before Celaya cold-cased Sally's murder.
-Once a case chills it takes an immoveable force of nature to resurrect it from the slush pile.
+Once a case chills it takes an act of God to resurrect it from the slush pile.

 "The thread test, what did you call it, a SEM?
 What exactly were the results?
 Who else's DNA did you find on those blue threads besides mine?"

 "Honey, Jai was not her Uncle, I told you that," I said correcting her.

 "I know he wasn't.
 The DNA belongs to Lu," she replied.